 As I’ve written about before, life can very easily get in the way of our crafts at times.
 Writing is a huge part of my life and, in essence, is literally who I am.
 So it should be the easiest thing in the world to belt out page after page day in and day out, right?
 Unfortunately that isn’t the case.
-With a full time job, a schedule that is nearly the exact opposite of my wife, and families that live an hour in each direction, life is very busy these days.
+With a full time job, a crazy and unpredictable schedule, and family that lives an hour away, life is very busy these days.
 So busy that I have had the unfortunate displeasure of seeing my writing dwindle in the past month or so.

 I wake up each morning and tell myself that I’ll write x amount of pages today, or I’ll spend x amount of time writing today- no matter what.
 How often do you think that happens?
 Not nearly as much as I’d like.
 I hate to admit it, but the most important things I’ve written in the last two weeks have been the short story I shared in a previous post and what I consider a fun twist in Maverip.
 And it hurts!
 I want to write more, and I know it’s my own responsibility to make it happen.
 That’s what I wanted to talk about today.